High School Division Programs

 Although we operate on a traditional academic term cycle, students may register and begin at any time pending an audition/interview.

-Once a student enrolls at AMHS, we plan directly with the student and family to create an individually crafted schedule that accommodates the student's interests, goals, and academic coursework, regardless if the stduent is cross enrolled at Capstone Academy, another public or private school, or home schooled.
+Once a student enrolls at AMHS, we plan directly with the student and family to create an individually crafted schedule that accommodates the student's interests, goals, and academic coursework, regardless if the student is cross enrolled at the Atlanta International School, another public or private school, or home schooled.

 • What style of music? +